rept0id/hou-compiler-linux/README.md

 ## Developer Notes

-There is a reason all files are thrown on the same place and it's because the compiler strugles to work with files out of it's directory.
+There is a reason all files are thrown on the same place and it's because the compiler strugles generally to work with files out of it's directory.